-Even with this gradual movement, we see a lot of myths and misconceptions about pain being posted on Facebook, Twitter, Instagram, and LinkedIn.
+Even with this gradual movement, we see a lot of myths and misconceptions about pain being posted on social media from practitioners and continuing education courses.
 This leads to some major debunking of these myths online that we often see over and over again like it’s Groundhog’s Day.
-If you’re sick of seeing the same myths and explanations of why they are inaccurate, well, here’s a list from five influential manual therapists on social media who are getting tired of seeing the S.O.S. almost everyday.
+If you’re sick of seeing the same myths on social media, five manual therapists tackle five myths about pain and treatment that many practitioners still believe and pass them on to their patients.

 Myth #1: I Need an X-ray or Scan to Detect the Source of My Back Pain